MistyCommunity/Documentation/src/content/docs/skills/remote-command-tutorials.md

 }
 ```

-The data returned by `SlamGetRawMap` includes a two-dimensional matrix with values representing individual cells of space on the map.
+The data returned by `GetMap` includes a two-dimensional matrix with values representing individual cells of space on the map.
 Each cell in the matrix has a value of 0, 1, 2, or 3 -- 0 indicates "unknown" space, 1 indicates "open" space, 2 indicates "occupied" space, and 3 indicates "covered" space.
 The `drawMap()` function iterates over each value in the matrix to generate a two-dimensional graphical representation of the map.

 Insert the helper function `drawMap()` at the end of the program.